mfgabriel92/creatella-react-test/README.md

 > cd creatella-react-test

-Install the dependencies of the project
+Install the dependencies for the project

 > npm install